 Foreman Hall.
-Completed in October 1970, Foreman Hall houses 206 upper-division women students.
-Using a modular design, the building is unique in providing elevator service and individual floor parlors.
+Foreman Hall houses 206 upper-division women students.
+The building provides elevator service and has individual floor parlors.

 Hallmark Apartments.
 This 49-unit complex provides residence hall housing for single men and married students.

 Residence Hall, Portland Campus.
 Completed in 1978, this is a residence hall for unmarried students located adjacent to the School of Nursing and the Portland Adventist Medical Center.